Multifaceted Emotion Regulation Theory (MERT) © Simone de Hoogh – Preliminary Version

 Underpinning theories of MERT

-There are many theories and concepts underpinning the Multilevel Emotion Regulation Theory.
+There are many theories and concepts underpinning the Multifaceted Emotion Regulation Theory.
 To name a few: The Theory of Positive Disintegration by Dabrowski, Asynchronous Development by Silverman, Family Dynamics by Gottman, Thickness of the Boundary in the Mind by Hartman, The Theory of Successful Intelligence by Sternberg, Risks of High-Ability by Webb, Evolutionary Psychology: parenting, change, stress response, Attachment Theory by Bowlby, Neuroscience etc.

-The Multilevel Emotion Regulation Theory (MERT) provides practical tools and strategies to apply in the heat of the moment to prevent the Cycle of Emotional and Sensory Overload and further escalation.
+The Multifaceted Emotion Regulation Theory (MERT) provides practical tools and strategies to apply in the heat of the moment to prevent the Cycle of Emotional and Sensory Overload and further escalation.
 It outlines how to strengthen the Baseline while staying compassionate towards ourselves.